open-telemetry/opentelemetry-specification/internal/tools/specification_parser/test_specification.md

 > This *MAY* be done 10
 >
-> If this is done, then this MUST be that.
+> If this is done, then this MUST be that and MUST NOT be
+> something else.